rezen/zap-lambda/README.md

 ### Terraform
-To deploy the image to ECR, pull the module and include in your terraform code.
+Deploying the ZAP lambda base image to ECR, simply define a module with the source of this repo following the example below.
 For a fully fleshed out example checkout `terraform/envs/test`
 ```
 module "zap_image" {
   source = "git::https://github.com/rezen/zap-lambda.git//terraform/modules/zap_image"